 The Mathematics Learning Area comprises experienced staff across all learning standards and courses.
 The school is fortunate to have such a talented pool of subject matter experts.

 Pathways in the Mathematics Education

 To cater to the students’ different abilities, the Mathematics Learning Area streams students into different pathways to help them achieve to their highest potential.
-Academic Extension is the Extension Program where we will challenge students to prepare them for the highest ATAR courses in the future.
-This Pathway will include top students identified by the Mathematics staff.
-Accelerated and Pathway 1 consists of the mainstream program where students are given a good solid grounding on the Australian Curriculum to prepare them for ATAR courses in the future.
-Pathway 2 consists of a modified program where students are given a good solid grounding on the Australian Curriculum to prepare them for the future’s basic ATAR courses.
-Pathway 3 is a further modified program where students are prepared for non-ATAR general courses in the future and help students who are struggling to pass OLNA.
+Academic Extension and Accelerated Mathematics classes form our Extension Program where we will challenge students and prepare them for the highest ATAR courses in the future.
+Pathway 1 consists of the mainstream program where students are given a good solid grounding on the Australian Curriculum to prepare them for ATAR courses in the future.
+Pathway 2 is available in Years 9 and 10 and consists of a modified program where students are given a good solid grounding on the Australian Curriculum to prepare them for future